scperkins/EJEHardenberg.github.io/public/writing/political/bleeding-the-4th.md

 </center>

 While Wurtzel may want to give Netflix a “reality check.”
 I'd prefer to look into what [Symphony Advanced Media] is and does.
+Monitoring through a device is [(sadly) nothing new].
 According to their website, their product **passively collects behavior patterns cross media and in real time**.
-Their results page boasts about user's twitter usage in relation to their television viewing.
+But their results page boasts about user's twitter usage in relation to their television viewing.
 No matter how anonymous the data they collect from you is, it is an admitted fact that this company is actively monitoring what you are doing, in your home,